-The Wyoming Home Services (WyHS) program is used to provide services to those qualified individuals who are at risk of premature institutionalization.
+The Wyoming Home Services (WyHS) program provides services to qualified individuals at risk of premature institutionalization.
 These services are designed to keep people in the least restrictive environment for as long as possible.
-If you would like to know what WyHS services are provided in each county, please call the provider listed below on the map.

 Eligibility for these services: A client must be 18 years of age or older, and, through an ongoing evaluation, at risk of premature institutionalization.

 To find out more about this program or to locate service providers please call Jeanne Scheneman at 307-777-8566 or toll free: 800-442-2766.

 Wyoming Home Services Program Request for Application for each Wyoming County for a four year Project Period (July 1, 2022 through June 30, 2026)